Editor's note: This popular story from the Daily Briefing's archives was republished on Oct. 30, 2019.

 Bullying typically involves "an imbalance of power between the perpetrator and the victim," Sekeres writes, with the victim unable to defend him- or herself.
 In the medical field, that power dynamic can happen "between a fellow or staff physician and a resident or medical student."

 Sekeres recalls his own personal experience being bullied as a medical student: "Toward the end of my surgery rotation, I scrubbed in on a patient undergoing coronary artery bypass surgery. ...
 The cardiac surgeon had spent the majority of the case berating me for my inadequacies, from how I held a retractor to the way I was standing or had tied my surgical cap.
 Eventually, he called me over to his side of the operating table."
 According to Sekeres, the surgeon instructed Sekeres to hold the patient's heart in his hands.
 Once he "gingerly" eased his hands underneath, the surgeon shouted, "'What the hell are you doing?
 You almost tore it out of this man's chest when I just fixed the damn thing!
 Get out of here!'"
 And Sekeres fled.

 Sekeres writes he and his peers had few options to defend themselves against their bullies: "We feared any grade less than high honors, which could compromise the type or quality of residency we might obtain, and would be determined largely by the fellow."
 Another factor in bullying, Sekeres writes, is that it's intended "to cause harm or distress."
-In his case, Sekeres writes, "Our fellow seemed to de
+In his case, Sekeres writes, "Our fellow seemed to delight in our fear."

 According to Sekeres, his experience is not unique.
 He cites a study published in BMJ Open that found more than half of 635 doctors working in NICUs in Greece said that they had witnessed or had been a victim of bullying in the workplace.
 Ilias Chatziioannidis, the lead author on the study, said the bullying behaviors typically fell into three categories: